5 Open-Source Alternatives to Atlassian Confluence

 Docmost includes a real-time collaborative editor, enabling multiple users to edit a page simultaneously without overwriting each other's changes.
 While there are several open-source wiki software, only a handful can boast of real-time collaboration.

-The rich-text editor has support for LaText (math), tables, callouts (panels), pasting images from the clipboard and many more.
+The rich-text editor has support for LaTeX (math), tables, callouts (panels), pasting images from the clipboard, and many more.

-That's not all, Docmost has built-in support for diagramming tools such as Drawio, Excalidraw and Mermaid.
-With these, you can draw and design charts, UML, diagrams etc without leaving the editor.
+That's not all; Docmost has built-in support for diagramming tools such as Drawio, Excalidraw, and Mermaid.
+With these, you can draw and design charts and UML diagrams without leaving the editor.

 Features

-- Diagrams: Built-in support for Drawio, Excalidraw and Mermaid diagraming tool.s
+- Diagrams: Built-in support for Drawio, Excalidraw, and Mermaid diagramming tools.

 - Spaces: Organize your pages by team, projects, or departments for better collaboration.